-- Practising with a secondary school timetable - Learning how to get organised independently
+- > Practising with a secondary school timetable - > Learning how to get organised independently

-This maybe as part of whole class work but some children will have more direct work in small groups, such as the transition work lead by the SENSS C&I service or direct preparation with a member of the Pastoral Team.
+This may be as part of whole class work but some children will have more direct work in small groups, such as the transition work lead by the SENDSS C&I service or direct preparation with a member of the Pastoral Team.

-16. What support is in place for looked-after and previously looked-after children with SEN?
+16. What support is in place for looked-after and previously looked-after children with SEND?

-Mr Spooner, designated person for LAC, and Mr Churchill, HSLW, will work with Mrs Mathers, our SENCo, to make sure that all teachers understand how a looked-after or previously looked-after pupil's circumstances and their SEN might interact, and what the implications are for teaching and learning.
+Mr Spooner, designated person for LAC, and Mr Churchill, HSLW, will work with Mrs Mathers, our SENDCo, to make sure that all teachers understand how a looked-after or previously looked-after pupil's circumstances and their SEND might interact, and what the implications are for teaching and learning.

 Children who are looked-after or previously looked-after will be supported much in the same way as any other child who has SEND.
 However, looked-after pupils will also have a personal education plan (PEP).
-We will make sure that the PEP and any SEN support plans or EHC plans are consistent and complement one another.
+We will make sure that the PEP and any SEND support plans or EHC plans are consistent and complement one another.

-17. What should I do if I have a complaint about my child's SEN support?
-Links to the school's complaints procedure can be found on the school website: https://www.stnicolasprimary.co.uk/school-policies/
+17. What should I do if I have a complaint about my child's SEND support?

+Links to the school's complaints procedure can be found on the school website.

-Complaints about SEN provision in our school should be made to Mrs Mathers, our SENCo or Mr Spooner, our headteacher, in the first instance.
+Complaints about SEND provision in our school should be made to Mrs Mathers, our SENDCo or Mr Spooner, our headteacher, in the first instance.
 They will then be referred to the school's complaints policy.